← Back to ResourcesBreed Guides

 The short answer

 Basset recall failure is genetics, not training failure.
 When a Basset locks onto a scent, the brain effectively shuts off recall processing.
-Calgary off-leash parks are dangerous for most Bassets — Nose Hill, Fish Creek, Bowmont, Weaselhead all have wildlife scent corridors that pull Bassets 3–5km.
-Use long-line walks (15–30ft biothane $30–$80) or Sniffspot rentals ($15–$30/hour, fenced backyard rentals) instead.
-Build the best possible recall in low-distraction environments — expect 60–70% reliability max in scent-rich settings, that's the breed not failure.
-Yard escape prevention: 4ft fence minimum (Bassets dig under, don't jump over), bury chicken wire 6–12" or install L-footers.
-Front-clip harness ONLY (collar pressure causes IVDD episodes).
-NEVER prong/choke/e-collar.
-Back-protection training non-negotiable from day one (no stairs, no jumping, ramps required).
-Calgary winter helps training (less wildlife scent); summer hurts.
-Calgary force-free trainers with hound experience: ImPAWSible Possible, Dogma, Sit Happens, Crystal Mountain Dog Training, Raising Fido.
-Total investment $500–$1,500 foundation, $1,500–$3,000 for behavioral cases.
+Calgary off-leash parks are dangerous for most Bassets.
+Nose Hill, Fish Creek, Bowmont, and Weaselhead all have wildlife scent corridors that pull Bassets 3 to 5 km.
+Use long-line walks (15 to 30 ft biothane, $30 to $80) or Sniffspot rentals ($15 to $30/hour, fenced backyard rentals) instead.
+Build the best possible recall in low-distraction environments.
+Expect 60 to 70% reliability max in scent-rich settings.
+That's the breed, not failure.
+Yard escape prevention: 4 ft fence minimum (Bassets dig under, don't jump over).
+Bury chicken wire 6 to 12 inches or install L-footers.
+Front-clip harness only (collar pressure causes IVDD episodes).
+Never prong, choke, or e-collar.
+Back-protection training is non-negotiable from day one (no stairs, no jumping, ramps required).
+Calgary winter helps training (less wildlife scent).
+Summer hurts.
+Force-free trainers we'd recommend include Raising Canine and Pup City Pup Academy.
+Total investment $500 to $1,500 foundation, $1,500 to $3,000 for behavioural cases.

 A Basset on a scent trail can travel 3-5 km before stopping